We just encountered the OR gate, which outputs a 1 if either input (or both) is a 1.

 This behaves exactly the same as our compound roon, just in a smaller package.

-Instead, in the next tutorial we’ll start combining our XOR gates with other elements so we can build a computer component.
+In the next tutorial we’ll start combining our XOR gates with other elements so we can build a computer component.

 continue